vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/regions.md

 * Can support data redundancy with backup copies.
 * Scales well for large datasets and write-heavy workloads.

-Other variations exist (like PARTITION\_PERSISTENT, REPLICATE\_PERSISTENT, LOCAL), but all are based on these two fundamental designs.
+Other variations exist such as PARTITION\_PERSISTENT, REPLICATE\_PERSISTENT, LOCAL), but they are all based on these two fundamental designs.

 ## High Availability for Partitioned Regions

 In a highly available partitioned region, each member (server) holds a mix of primary and secondary (redundant) data copies to ensure continuous operation even if a member fails.
-If a server hosting a primary copy goes down, Tanzu GemFire automatically promotes a secondary copy to primary, avoiding service interruption.
-Although this may temporarily reduce redundancy, no data is lost.
-The system then works to restore redundancy by copying the data to another available member.
+If a server hosting a primary copy fails, Tanzu GemFire automatically promotes a secondary copy to primary, avoiding service interruption.
+While this temporarily reduce redundancy, no data is lost.
+The system restores redundancy by copying the data to another available member.
 However, if too many members fail within a short time, there is still a risk of data loss despite redundancy being enabled.

-**Read and Write Behavior in HA Regions**
+### Read and Write Behavior in HA Regions

 GemFire handles reads and writes differently in partitioned regions with redundancy:

 * Read Operations: GemFire first attempts to read from the local cache if the data is available.
 If not, it retrieves the data from another member that holds a copy typically chosen at random.
 This approach supports efficient scaling for read-heavy workloads across multiple members.